pennlabs/penn-courses/backend/README.md

 7. Running tests
    - Run `python manage.py test` to run our test suite.
    - To run a specific test, you can use the format `python manage.py test tests.review.test_api.OneReviewTestCase.test_course` (also note that in this example, you can use any prefix of that path to run a larger set of tests).

-### Trouble Installing Packages (Apple Silicon)

-1. Always run `docker-compose --profile=dev up` instead of just `docker-compose up`.
-   - To alias this command, run `echo "alias courses-compose='cd "$PWD"; docker-compose up'" >> ~/.zshrc; source ~/.zshrc` (replacing `~/.zshrc` with `~/.bashrc` or whatever configuration file your shell uses, if you don't use zsh).
-   - This will spin up a container from which you can run the server (with all required packages preinstalled).
-2. In a separate terminal (from any directory), run `docker exec -it backend-development-1 /bin/bash` to open a shell in the container (if this says "no such container", run `docker container ls` and use the name of whatever container most closely matches the `backend_development` image).
-Just like exiting a Pipenv shell, you can exit the container by pressing `Ctrl+D` (which sends the "end of transmission" / EOF character).
-   - You might want to add an alias for this command so it is easier to run (e.g. `echo 'alias courses-backend="docker exec -it backend_development_1 /bin/bash"' >> ~/.zshrc && source ~/.zshrc`).
-Then you can just run `courses-backend` from any directory to connect to the Docker container from which you will run the server (assuming `courses-compose` is already running in another terminal).
-3. Once you have a shell open in the container, you can continue running the rest of the commands in this README (except you can skip `pipenv install --dev` since that has already been done for you).
-   1. Remember to run `pipenv shell` (to open a [Pipenv] shell inside of a [docker container] shell inside of your computer's shell!).
-Note that the `/backend` directory inside the container is automatically synced with the `backend` directory on your host machine (from which you ran `docker-compose --profile=dev up`).
-4. There's just one last complication.
-Due to some annoying details of Docker networking, you have to expose the server on IP address `0.0.0.0` inside the container, rather than `127.0.0.1` or `localhost` as is default (otherwise the server won't be accessible from outside of the container).
-To do this, instead of running `python manage.py runserver`, run `python manage.py runserver 0.0.0.0:8000`.
-In `Dockerfile.dev`, we automatically alias the command `runserver` to the latter, so in the container shell (in `/backend`, as is default) you can simply run the command `runserver` (no `python manage.py` necessary).

-## Loading Course Data on Demand

-PCX gets its data from two primary sources: the Penn Registrar for the current semester's data (via the [OpenData API](https://app.swaggerhub.com/apis-docs/UPennISC/open-data/prod)), and ISC data dumps containing review statistics (from Terry Weber, [weberte@isc.upenn.edu](mailto:weberte@isc.upenn.edu)).

-### Registrar

-To load in course data for a certain semester, set the environment variables `OPEN_DATA_CLIENT_ID` and `OPEN_DATA_OIDC_SECRET` to the corresponding credentials you receive from the OpenData API.
-These credentials are already included in the .env file you should receive from a team lead if you are in Labs.
-Otherwise, you can register for prod OpenData API credentials [here](https://hosted.apps.upenn.edu/PennOpenshiftCommandCenter_UI/PublicRestAccounts.aspx).
-After your environment variables have been set (remember to refresh your pipenv shell), run

-`python manage.py registrarimport --semester=<semester> --query=<query>`

-Let `semester` be the desired semester (for example, `2022C` represents Fall 2022), and let `query` be the prefix of all courses you would like to load in (no dashes).
-If you're just interested in the CIS department, put `CIS`.
-If you'd like to load in **ALL** courses, omit the query parameter.
-Note that this will take a long time, as all sections in Penn's course catalog, along with rooms, buildings, and instructors will be loaded in.

-### ISC Review Data

-The ISC import script has a lot of options depending on what exactly you want to do.
-It can import all historical data, or just data from a specific semester.
-It can use a zip file or an unzipped directory.
-Run `./manage.py iscimport --help` for all the options.

-If you have an ISC data dump in a ZIP format and want to import the most recent semester's (e.g. 2022A) data, run `./manage.py iscimport --current --semester 2022A path/to/dump.zip`.

-You'll be prompted for confirmation at different times in the script.
-If you want to skip these prompts, add the `--force` flag.